Kruts-Mykhailo/NYT_Books_Analysis/README.md

 ## API description
 The API gives us the ability to load these lists with their corresponding metadata.
 Books API has many different endpoints, each proposing a different value (e.g. lists with top 5 books, looking up 1 or more books based on time or/and metadata parameters).

 Every 7 days, on Sunday, NYT composes a lists of best seller books.
 Each list consists of bestseller books rated from 1 - 15.
 Lists have 2 rates of updates:
 * Weekly
 * Monthly

 I chose to pull a full overview of lists with full ranking.
-Therefore we can take a full look onto what books and for how long they reamained on a list in a particular period of time.
+Therefore we can take a full look into what books and for how long they reamained on a list in a particular period of time.

 Request: GET /lists/full-overview.json